 The therapsids were warm blooded animals that evolved before the Mesozoic in the middle or even early Permian.
 They dominated the large bodied terrestrial niches.
 This was the beginning of the dominance of the large bodied terestrial niches by warm blooded animals that has continued to this day.
 The largest therapsid preditors were very early.
 As therapsids diversified into smaller and smaller species, for example tiny insect eaters, the largest predators at the other end of the food chain became progressively smaller.
 It is my contention that the diseases that evolved among the small therapids went up the food chain and killed the large predators.

 In the early Triassic the archosaurs seized the position of top predator.
 The secret of these archosur predators was size.
 Robert Bakker, Ph.D. claimed in his book The Dinosaur Heresies 1986 that the archosaurs, more specifically the crimson crocodiles claimed the position of top predator because they were superior.
 (The Crimson crocodiles were not acturally crocodiles and both Bakker and I believe these large, half ton prediors were warm blooded.)
 Given that the archosaurs were relatively new to the warm blooded competition and the therapsids had been at it for tens of millions of years it seems unlikely that the archosaurs were really superior.
-What was far more likely was that the huge archosaur predators dominated the smaller therapsid predators because they were immune to diseases that were specific to therapsids.
+What was far more likely was that the huge archosaur predators dominated the smaller therapsid predators because they were far larger and because they were immune to diseases that were specific to therapsids.
 Early on in the contest the prey were mostly therapsids.
 So the archosaur predators were not likely to be infected by the prey but the therapsid predators were.
 Furthermore, this immunity to therapsid specific diseases allowed the archosaurs to evolve into very large predators.

 With time the archosaurs evolved and were able to compete for and win niches as middle sized and even small predators and large herbivores.
 But even so they were larger than than the therapsids.
 So it is reasonable to suspect that they were inferior to the therapsids who very were successfully defending the niches where the body size was very small.

 The normal story is that the dinosaurs were superior and the mammals were forced into nocturnal niches with small body sizes.
 The mammals hid in burrows and up in trees and only came out at night.
-My view is that the mammals successfully took and defended those niches because they were superior to the dinosaurs.
+My contention is that the mammals successfully took and defended those niches that required small body size because they were superior to the dinosaurs.
 Because the environment had so many small mammals large mammals were not able to compete with the dinosaurs.
 Large mammals would have had to compete with small mammals to evolve immunities to the diseases they had in common and to compete with the dinosaurs that did not have the smaller relatives with the exception of pterosaurs and birds.
 Large mammals could not simultaneously win both of these competitions.

 Dinosaurs on the other hand did not take the small niches of the mammals because the mammals were superior.
 Dinosaurs dominated the booby prize niches, large and predator.
 The mammals dominated the prize niches small and herbivore.